Arvin-Mohammadi/Delta-Robot-Trajectory-Planning-V3/README.md

 ```

 Solving this linear system of equations will result in the values of $a_8, \dots, a_0$.
 And it works.
 But why is it a bad choice?
 Simply because it can't be generalized.
 Meaning that if we have 4 points of interest that we want to cross (so instead of [0, 0.2, 1] we would have [0, -0.4, 0.2, 1]) then the calculations we just did will completely fall apart.
 So there's that.
 It works ... but isn't practical.
 Don't use this method.

-#### Point-to-Point Methods

-Firstly how can we use a point-to-point method for multiple number of points?
-It's easy.
-Let's go with the previous example and say that we want to create a trajectory for the three values of [0, 0.2, 1].
-First, We can simply create a trajectory between [0, 0.2] and then create another trajectory between [0.2, 1].
-This can be done with any number of points and we can use all of the 6 mentioned point-to-point methods.
-Why is it a bad idea?
-Because the velocity and acceleration will be zero at all of the points.
-So assume we have a number of points that we want our robots to cross over such as $P_0, P_1, P_2, P_3, \dots, P_n$.
-Given that we use the method I just explained, the robot will stop at all of the points of $P_0$ to $P_n$ and start moving again ... sort of like the robot has got the hiccups, which is awful for the motors.
-Don't use this methods either.

 ### Cubic Spline